Wonderful gardens in a variety of styles set amidst marvellous lakeside scenery

 - Day 1: Thursday 12 September

 - We fly from London Heathrow arriving at Milan Malpensa late afternoon.
 We drive to Moltrasio on Lake Como for six nights at the 4* Grand Hotel Imperiale.
 There will be a group dinner in our hotel - wine, water and coffee are included with all group lunches and dinners.

 - Day 2: Friday 13 September

 - We visit Villa Pizzo near Cernobbio, This is the largest private garden on the lake, with formal gardens and much English-style planting, all laid out along the lakeside frontage - truly enchanting.
 We continue to Cernobbio for lunch (not included) after which we travel by coach south of Como close to Lake Arserio to visit a private garden, guided by the owner who has for nearly three decades developed a series of interconnecting ‘rooms’ – a marriage of Italian formality and English-style planting.
 We return to our hotel and there will be a group dinner in a local restaurant.

 - Day 3: Saturday 14 September

 - Travelling by private boat up and down Lake Como, we visit two stunning villas.
 We begin at Villa Balbianello near Lenno: the setting, the villa, its art collections and gardens – it is as close to Paradise as one could wish.
-We continue to Bellagio for lunch (not included) after which we travel to Varenna, to visit Villa Monastero.
+We continue to Bellagio for a group lunch after which we travel to Varenna, to visit Villa Monastero.
 This is an eclectic lakeside villa, where the house has fine decorative arts and furniture, surrounded by lovely gardens in a quite magical location.
 We return by boat to Moltrasio and the evening will be free.